omriharel/deej/README.md

     - rocketleague.exe
   4: discord.exe

-# limits how often deej will look for new processes
-process_refresh_frequency: 5
+# set this to true if you want the controls inverted (i.e. top is 0%, bottom is 100%)
+invert_sliders: false

 # settings for connecting to the arduino board
 com_port: COM4
 baud_rate: 9600

+# limits how often deej will look for new processes
+process_refresh_frequency: 5
 ```

 - `master` is a special option for controlling master volume of the system.
 - _New:_ `system` is a special option for controlling the "System sounds" volume in the Windows mixer
 - Process names aren't case-sensitive, meaning both `chrome.exe` and `CHROME.exe` will work